lucassmith12/YQuantumCasekit/README.md

 ### test\_qhash.py

 Here we copy-pasted proof of correctness and modified it for testing qHash.
 Simply run the file to get our results.

+### All others
+Artifacts of accidentally pushing that I can't get rid of in time.
+Please ignore qHash.py for example, it is the same as the original.